akondrahman/59115ASE/hw/read/8/README.md

  Though they fail to offer intution or avenues to discover (via future work) what metrics, if not product metrics, are better for fault prediction.

 #### Connection to Initial Paper
+This paper demonstrates the consideration of the risk of *ecological inference* (Posnett et al) before proceeding, explicitly stating that their choice of file-level analysis was directly motivated by Posnett's findings.

 #### Reference
 1. Rahman, Foyzur, Daryl Posnett, and Premkumar Devanbu.
 "Recalling the imprecision of cross-project defect prediction."
 Proceedings of the ACM SIGSOFT 20th International Symposium on the Foundations of Software Engineering.
 ACM, 2012.